 - Dried tamarinds sold in Asian stores must be soaked in hot water to soften.
 Discard the water, mash the tamarinds and use the extract.

-- The third and easiest method is to buy tamarind paste sold in jars in Asian stores.
-Note, however, that tamarind paste has sugar in it and is not as sour as tamarind juice.
+- Conveniently, you can buy tamarind paste sold in jars in Asian stores.
+Note, however, that this prepared tamarind paste has sugar in it and is not as sour as tamarind extract.
 It is also darker.
-You may need to use a lot of tamarind paste to get the sourness you need and that means that the cooked dish will also be darker.
+You may need to use a lot of tamarind paste to get the desired level of sourness and that means that the cooked dish will also be darker.

 - Tamarind concentrate is another way to buy tamarind.
 To reconstitute, add 2 tablespoons of water for each tablespoon of tamarind concentrate.